Ivan Sandoval-Cervantes

 Biography

-I am also working on a new project that examines the emergent animal rights movement in urban Mexico in the midst of continuous violence and ongoing challenges to the Mexican legal system–I am currently conducting research in Ciudad Juárez, México.
-This research has been generously funded by and the
+His current project, which he has been developing since 2017, examines the emergent animal protection movement in urban Mexico in the midst of continuous violence and ongoing challenges to the Mexican legal system.
+This project seeks to understand how animals become political within specific contexts, and it is based on ethnographic fieldwork research in México (mainly in Ciudad Juárez) and on digital research.
+This research has been generously funded by , the and the .

 Education